Bafétimbi Gomis

 Gomis played youth football with Saint-Étienne before making his professional debut for the club in 2004, also spending time on loan at Troyes in Ligue 2.
 In 2009, he joined Saint-Étienne's Derby du Rhone rivals Lyon for a fee of €13 million.
 Over five seasons at the Stade Gerland, he played 244 official matches and scored 95 goals, winning the Coupe de France and the Trophée des Champions in 2012.
 In 2014, he moved to Premier League club Swansea City on a free transfer.
 After a loan back in France at Marseille, he signed for Galatasaray, where he was top scorer as they won the Süper Lig in 2018.
+Gomis announced his professional retirement in 2024.

-Gomis made 12 appearances for the France national team from 2008 to 2013, scoring three goals.
+Gomis made twelve appearances for the France national team from 2008 to 2013, scoring three goals.
 He was a member of the squad for UEFA Euro 2008.

 Club career

 Saint-Étienne

 Born in La Seyne-sur-Mer, Var, Gomis made 13 appearances for Saint-Étienne in his first season with the club, scoring two league goals.
-In the next season, he made six goalless appearances for the club before going on loan to Troyes AC in a successful six-month loan deal, where he scored six goals in 13 matches.
-The 2005–06 season was not as successful as the previous season as he made 24 league appearances for Saint-Étienne, scoring only two league goals.
+In the next season, he made six goalless appearances for the club before going on loan to Troyes in a successful six-month loan deal, where he scored six goals in 13 matches.
+The 2005–06 season was not as successful as the previous season, as he made 24 league appearances for Saint-Étienne, scoring only two league goals.

 The 2006–07 season was when Gomis established himself with Saint-Étienne, scoring ten goals in 30 appearances.
 Gomis continued this form into the 2007–08 season where he scored an impressive 16 goals in 34 appearances.

 In the 2008 summer transfer window, Newcastle United under manager Kevin Keegan reportedly offered a transfer fee of £10 million for Gomis' services.
 However, a move did not materialise and Gomis remained at Saint-Étienne.

 In an interview with French newspaper L'Équipe, Gomis stated he was attracted by a possible move to England, but revealed Serie A would be his preference.
 In the weeks leading up to the 2009 January transfer window, his name was again touted in speculation surrounding various Premier League sides, though he moved to allay the rumours, stating his desire to see out the Ligue 1 season with his current club.

 Gomis' form in the 2008–09 season was scrutinized more heavily than it was in the previous season.
 Despite this, Gomis successfully netted five times in 17 league appearances, and excelled with his performances in the UEFA Cup, scoring three times in four matches.